mothur/mothur.github.io/_wiki/mothur_v.1.6.0.md

 Bellerophon, Pintail, CCode, and ChimeraCheck algorithms.
 Please feel free to play around with these commands and let us know what you think of them.
-We have had to implement several of these based solely on what was provided in the original manuscript, which didn\'t always make sense.
+We have had to implement several of these based solely on what was provided in the original manuscript, which didn't always make sense.
 If we missed an algorithm, please let us know.
-Also, the default options in mothur are the way they are implemented in their \"home\" programs.
+Also, the default options in mothur are the way they are implemented in their "home" programs.
 Second, we have added the [align.check](align.check) command.
 If you are familiar with the [arb editor window](https://www.arb-home.de), you have noticed that